astral-sh/ruff/CONTRIBUTING.md

 - Microbenchmarks which run the linter or the formatter on individual files.
 These run on pull requests.
 - Profiling the linter on either the microbenchmarks or entire projects

+> [!NOTE]
+> When running benchmarks, make sure your CPU is otherwise idle, e.g. close background applications
+> if necessary.
+Check the settings of your CPU governor, you might need to switch to performance
+> mode for reliable results esp. for short running processes.

 ### CPython Benchmark

 First, clone [CPython](https://github.com/python/cpython).
 It's a large and diverse Python codebase,